dataduke/jekyll-wikibox/box/wikibox/_posts/2013-04-26-wikibox-learning.md

 **Pseudo-Code**

 	initialize BoxX as Box12;
-	initialize StackPos as Start of Stack; // or as EndofStack
+	initialize StackPos as Start of Stack; // or as End of Stack

 	while (Stack of Cards in Box1 > 0)
 	{